inmyth/rippled-scaleup-notes/README.md

 ###  Migrate data to another network
 - [] Copy the data to new server install latest rippled, load it, make it connect to other servers.

+- [] Validators over 5.
+Peers should increase

 - [] Deploy AMI image from an r snapshot, load it, make it connect to other servers.
 See Anthony's note

 - [x] Test it with existing account to do transaction